futurist/cutecmd/README.md

  - Tiny(now it's 7K), Lowest memory used

- - Open App, or switch to it if opened
+ - Launch App, or switch to it if opened

  - With AutoIt, it can have unlimited extention